Headache associated with hormonal fluctuations

 • Gyromitra poisoning: 25 mg/kg intravenously over 15 to 30 minutes, repeat when necessary (total dose 15 to 20 g/d)

 - Neonates with seizures: 50 to 100 mg intravenous or intramuscular as a single dose

 • Not established for cirrhosis, hemodialysis, peritoneal dialysis, and chronic renal failure

 Pyridoxine toxicity.
-There is currently no specific antidote for the treatment of pyridoxine intoxication (97; 112).
+There is currently no specific antidote for the treatment of pyridoxine intoxication (104; 119).
 Neither emesis, lavage, nor administration of activated charcoal changed the ultimate outcome of pyridoxine-poisoned patients.
-Therefore, it remains essential to recognize the signs of toxicity and avoid the use of pyridoxine.
+Therefore, it remains essential to recognize the signs of toxicity and use pyridoxine only for essential indications with appropriate dosing.

-Pyridoxine has been advocated for hyperemesis gravidarum and on the basis of weak evidence may be more effective than placebo at reducing nausea, though its effect on vomiting is unclear (170; 213; 58; 128).
+Pyridoxine has been advocated for hyperemesis gravidarum (on the basis of weak evidence) and may be more effective than placebo at reducing nausea, though its effect on vomiting is unclear (177; 220; 63; 135).
 Studies have most often assessed the effects of pyridoxine therapy in combination with doxylamine so the specific effects of pyridoxine if any are unclear.
 The combination therapy, which was approved by the U.S. Food and Drug Administration in April 2013 with a pregnancy safety rating of A, has been recommended as first-line pharmacologic treatment for nausea and vomiting of pregnancy.
-However, a 2015 Cochrane Database systematic review concluded that: “there is not enough evidence to detect clinical benefits of vitamin B6 supplementation in pregnancy and/or labour other than 1 trial suggesting protection against dental decay” (172).
+However, a 2015 Cochrane Database systematic review concluded that: “there is not enough evidence to detect clinical benefits of vitamin B6 supplementation in pregnancy and/or labour other than 1 trial suggesting protection against dental decay” (179).